matjaz99/alertmonitor/README.md

 ## Configuration

-The Alertmonitor application itself doesn't support any configuration options.
-But for correlation to work, the alerts in Prometheus rules should have properly configured labels.
+The Alertmonitor application itself doesn't support any configuration, BUT for correlation to work correctly, the alert rules in Prometheus should have properly configured labels.

 #### Labeling alerts

-Enrich alert rules with additional labels.

 Alertmonitor recognizes the following labels: